 Concentration in Neuroethics

 Students enrolled and in good-standing in the Neuroscience Doctoral program can earn a Concentration in Neuroethics within the Neuroscience doctoral program administered by the Neuroscience Institute (NI).
-The program is overseen by the appropriate faculty in the Department of Philosophy in conjunction with the NI’s Graduate Program Committee and Director for Graduate Studies.
-The Concentration is available to doctoral students in other PhD granting departments participating in the Brains & Behavior Area of Focus (Psychology, Biology, Math/Statistics, Chemistry, Physics/Astronomy, Computer Science), pending approval by the curriculum committees of those departments.
+The program is overseen by the appropriate faculty in the Department of Philosophy in conjunction with the NI Director of Graduate Studies and Graduate Program Committee.

 Administration and Curriculum